katelyngaler/Mission-to-Mars/README.md

 Deliverable 1:
 create code to scrape data from multiple sites about Mars:

 Data collected in modules:
-* Latest news,
+* Latest news
-* a recent image,
+* A recent image
-* a facts table,
+* A facts table

 Data collected in challenge:
 * 4 images of the hemispheres - links and titles all put into a list of dictionaries

 Deliverable 2:
-* update scraping.py file created in the modules to include the code to scrape for the 4 hemisphere images
+* Update scraping.py file created in the modules to include the code to scrape for the 4 hemisphere images
-* update app.py file for scrapinf of the 4 hemisphere images.
+* Update app.py file for scrapinf of the 4 hemisphere images.
 The app.py code using Flask and Mongo to  gather, store, and display the data about Mars.
 * Update the html code in the index.html file so that it parses through the list of dictionaries, to display the title and images of the 4 hemisphere images.

 Deliverable 3: